-Gracie's story begins with being adopted and going to live in a new setting where Gracie struggles to feel accepted; Gracie is rejected, teased and bullied by "Miss Bossy Pants" and the other chickens until "Champ the Dog" stands up for Gracie!
-In real life, our dog rescued Gracie & alerted us to come help!
+Gracie's story begins with being adopted and going to live in a new family where Gracie struggles to feel accepted; Gracie was rejected, teased and bullied by "Miss Bossy Pants" and some other chickens until "Champ the Dog" stands up for Gracie!
+In real life, our dog rescued Gracie from the bullying hens & alerted us to come help!
 We found Gracie badly pecked.
-We cleaned Gracie off & drove her to the feed store to buy a medication for the injury.
-A farmer at the feed store overheard us explaining what had happened and suggested we purchase a specific spray, " Here, spray this on and the bullying will stop"..
-We did just as the farmer said, & to our utter amazement, Gracie healed and her feathers turned PURPLE!
-After turning purple, Gracie began acting differently too: she was more confident and happy- the bullying stopped!
-Gracie was doing things she had never done before like fly to the top of the hen house and up in the tree where she would sit and sing out over the vineyards and sunflowers.
+We cleaned her off & drove to the feed store to buy a medication for her injury.
+A farmer at the feed store overheard what happened and suggested a specific spray, " Here, spray this on her, and the bullying will stop"..
+We did just as the farmer said, & to our surprise, Gracie's feathers turned PURPLE!
+After turning purple, Gracie was more confident and happy- the bullying stopped!
+Gracie began doing things she had never done before...like flying to the top of the hen house and up in the tree where she would look out over the vineyards and sunflowers and sing!

-In the story, Gracie has a dream where Champ breaks off hurtful words that were spoken and blesses Gracie..when she wakes up, Gracie is transformed with a crown and a royal mantel!
+A favorite part of the story is when Gracie has a dream where Champ breaks off hurtful words and blesses her with kind words that heal her spirit and fill her with joy.
+When she wakes, Gracie is transformed with a crown and purple feathers!

-Champ and Gracie form a no-bullying club and teach Miss Bossy pants that if you see someone being bullied, you should stick up for them.
+Champ and Gracie start a no-bullying club and teach Miss Bossy pants that if you see someone being bullied, you should stick up for them.

 Award-winning Napa Valley artist Dave Huddleston has supplied the